Glasgow Commonwealth Games 2014

 Description:

-The Glasgow Commonwealth Games are expected to act as a catalyst for investment and regeneration, sparking a massive influx of visitors and leaving a lasting legacy for the city.
-Glasgow has an ambitious new Tourism Strategy to increase tourism revenue by 60% by 2016, and the Commonwealth Games are expected to go a long way towards helping achieve that.
-Around 100,000 additional visitors to the city in the three years following the Games.
-New hotel projects along the waterfront are an essential element in accommodating this growth.
+The Glasgow Commonwealth Games are acting as a catalyst for investment and regeneration, sparking a massive influx of visitors and leaving a lasting legacy for the city.
+Glasgow has an ambitious new Tourism Strategy to increase tourism revenue by 60% by 2016, and the Commonwealth Games is expected to go a long way towards helping achieve that.
+Around 100,000 additional visitors to the city are expected in the three years following the Games.

 Find contract information relating to the Commonwealth Games on the Glasgow Business Portal.